thabo4587/-thabo4587-THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS11-Portfolio-Piece-main/README.md

 User can arrange favourites by most recently updated:
 User can remove episodes from favorites:
 User sees the date/time an episode was added to favorites:
+Still struggling with favorites page....

 ## Audio Player
 Audio player is always visible:
 Audio player shows listening progress:

-Persistence & Storage:
+## Persistence & Storage:
 App remembers episodes listened to all the way through:
 Favorites are persisted in localStorage:
 User can reset listening history:

 ## UI Enhancements
-Add Spring animations (e.g., to buttons):
+Add Spring hover animations (e.g., to buttons and navbars):
 Use Material UI for styled buttons:
 Add play  icon shadow hover effect using react icons Design a favicon and logo using canvas:
 Fix navigation bar

+## Add hamburger bar
+Need to add a hamburger responsive menu for page navigation.